RJ

 • More affordable than progressive lenses

-• Durable and straightforward optical design
+• Durable and straightforward design

 ✗ CONS

-• Visible line on the lens — cosmetically noticeable
+• Visible line — cosmetically noticeable

 • Abrupt jump in vision between zones